compliance-framework/docs/docs/architecture/plugins.md

 ### Representing the data as JSON

-Once the plugin has gathered the necessary data to make ascertions against, it turns the collected data into a JSON object.
-This is necessary to write policies against, and verify that specific keys and values are within limits or bounds of the specific policies or the organisation.
+Once the plugin has gathered the necessary data to make assertions, it turns the collected data into a JSON object.
+This is necessary in order to write policies against the collected data, and verify that specific keys and values are within limits or bounds of the specific policies for the organisation, or regulations.

+### Compiling policy output into OSCAL results

+Lastly, the plugin is responsible for executing the policies for each of its relevant data points, gathering the results, and converting these into OSCAL-compliant results which are then passed to the agent to persist to the API.